ekinakyurek/compgen/README.md

 ## Trouble Shooting
-## Trouble Shooting

 If you get warnings about the GPU such examples in below, you should refer to requirements section
 ```
-  - Warning: Knet cannot use the GPU: ErrorException("curandCreateGenerator: 203: Initialization of CUDA failed"
+Warning: Knet cannot use the GPU: ErrorException("curandCreateGenerator: 203: Initialization of CUDA failed"
-  - [ Info: CUDAdrv.jl failed to initialize, GPU functionality unavailable (set JULIA_CUDA_SILENT or JULIA_CUDA_VERBOSE to silence or expand this message)
+[ Info: CUDAdrv.jl failed to initialize, GPU functionality unavailable (set JULIA_CUDA_SILENT or JULIA_CUDA_VERBOSE to silence or expand this message)
 ```
 If you get `ERROR: LoadError: cudnnRNNBackwardData: 8: CUDNN_STATUS_EXECUTION_FAILED`, it means you need more GPU memory.